Accidents with a Pedestrian in Nebraska

 In certain cases where evidence of negligence or malice exists, there is also the possibility of punitive damages.

 The Advocates have been a top personal injury firm for almost 30 years.
 We are experts at recovering losses for pedestrians injured by a car accident.
 Let the attorneys at The Advocates handle the hospital bills, claims adjusters, and insurance companies so you can stay focused on your recovery.
-As a national firm, we have the resources to stand up the insurance companies and make them pay their fair share.
+As a national firm we have the resources to stand up the insurance companies and make them pay their fair share.
 Call today for a free consultation.
 An attorney from The Advocates is standing by discuss your case.
-You can contact our office by filling out the form below, or chatitng with us on our homepage.
+You can contact our office by calling (402) 275-6980, fill out the form below, or chat with us on our homepage.
 Don’t you deserve an Advocate?